saucelabs/sauce-docs/docs/api-testing/use-cases/set-variable.md

   object: '["Bluetooth Headphones","Long Sleeve Shirt","Baseball Cap"]'
 ```

-Then, you can iterate over it using the `each` component or you can invoke a specific item using `${product[1]}` where the number inside the square brackets identifies the position of the item you want to reach out, starting from 0.
+Then, you can iterate over it using the `each` component, or you can invoke a specific item using `${product[1]}` where the number inside the square brackets identifies the position of the object you want to call, starting from 0.

 Next, consider the example below where the JSON payload is stored in the `payload` variable: